learn-anything/research-papers/CONTRIBUTING.md

 - The paper should be freely available.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
-- New categories or improvements to the existing README.mdcategorization are welcome.
+- New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - You can also add related links and repositories in the end.